loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 My old [custom backup script](/articles/2023/setting-up-debian-11/#2-2-backups) is no longer needed because Coolify has backups built-in.
 To enable off-site storage you need to configure a destination, which Coolify calls an "S3 Storage" target.

 I'm using [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/) for this, as it offers a generous 10 GB of S3-compatible object storage for free.
-Here’s how to set it up:
+Here's how to set it up:

 1.  **In Cloudflare:** Navigate to **R2 Object Storage** from your dashboard.
 Create a new bucket, giving it a unique name (e.g., `coolify-backups-your-name`).
 2. Once the bucket is created, go to the R2 overview page and click **API** dropdown button.
 Choose **Manage API tokens**.